 Fermented and cultured mean the same thing.
 Our raw, cultured, vegetables could be considered pickled because of the addition of Celtic Sea Salt, but it is not a term we generally use.
 This is because someone might think that they have vinegar in them, and they do not.

 The food, whether RCV's or Nut Butters, are still fine to eat.
 The owner and founder of the company, who has been making these products for over 20 years, frequently takes the products on camping trips knowing the products will not be refrigerated for as long as a couple of weeks and he finds that the integrity and quality of the product is not compromised.

 Yes, our Hemp Seed Butter (Hempini) is both legal and extremely beneficial for the body.
 Hemp seeds are the most nutritious seed on the planet.
 They are very rich in Omega-3 and -6 essential fatty acids.
 Hemp Seed Butter provides our body with essential fatty acids that we don't get often because our body doesn't produce them, and most foods don't have them.
-It is the same kind of good oil that you get from fish.
 It is also very high in amino acid energy.